leifgehrmann/csv-reproject/README.md

 30,Carol," 266645,845032"
 ```

-To re-project these coordinates, the following command should be run:
+To re-project these coordinates, one can run the following command:

 ```
 csv-reproject \